-Everything you love about a pepperoni pizza, with added flavors like Italian sausage, green bell pepper, and sweet onion, in a fun, kid-friendly pasta dish made in one pot, and in just 30 minutes.
+Everything you love about a deluxe pizza, with flavors like pepperoni, Italian sausage, green bell pepper, plenty of cheese, and sweet onion, in a kid-friendly one pot pasta recipe, ready in just 30 minutes.
 What’s not to love?!

 Once combined, you have the most mouthwatering pasta, full of pizza flavors, and tons of ooey gooey cheese.
 You will LOVE this meal!